esmerek/terrific-zebra-dadb5/content/pages/blog/art-of-modern-work.md

 ---
 ### Why Modern Work

 Technology, society and organizations have changed increasingly fast over the past few years - and so has the way we work.
-We need to respond to these changes in a future-proof way today.
+We need to respond to these changes in a future-proof way.
 To remain competitive, organizations must become even more agile and able to adapt to new constraints.

-### Rapid Enablement
+### Radical Changes

-It doesn't matter whether it's new employees, business ideas or a market launch: no time can be wasted.
-Organizations must learn to rapidly integrate employees into their corporate culture in order to enable them to have a significant impact.
-This can be achieved with a strong learning mindset that allows and encourages experimentation and re-planning.

-Rapid enablement concepts can help to support strategies in all areas of the organization to become faster and to meet these challenges.
+We live in a digital knowledge era with global markets.
+It is intended that tasks will be replaced by robotics and artificial intelligence.
+Organizations must learn all the more to leverage human potential in its uniqueness: people's creativity, empathy and collaboration skills.
+They must become adaptive to remain capable in a permanent VUCA (volatile, uncertain, complex, ambiguous) context.
+All of this will impact the way we think about organizations, leadership, people and culture.

 ### Build the foundation

-In addition to a technical and secure infrastructure baseline, it is important to prepare your organization for change.
+#### Infrastructure

+Reliable technics is a part of the foundation.
+It is essential to provide an accessible and secure infrastructure for employees.
+This also means designing operations to be best suited to the new services and operating models.

 #### Leadership